Bullets and missiles

 of a firework: a small fire

 that starts a bigger one.
-The next section of the bullet, effectively
+The next section of the cartridge, effectively

-Its job is to power the bullet through the air from the gun to the
+Its job is to power the bullet down the gun and through the air to the

 target.
-The front part of the bullet is a tapering metal cylinder that
+The front part of the cartridge is the actual bullet: a tapering metal cylinder that

 hits the target at high speed.
-It tapers to a point to help it
+It tapers to a point mainly to reduce

-penetrate through metal, flesh, or whatever else the target may be made
+penetrate metal, flesh, or whatever else the target may be made

 you fire them.
 When you pull the trigger of a gun, a spring mechanism

-metal firing pin into the back end of the bullet, igniting the small
+hammers a metal firing pin into the back end of the cartridge, igniting the small

 explosive charge in the primer.
 The primer then ignites the